gouvina/poc-movie-classifier/README.md

 ### API Usage
 This API allows you to send and image of a movie poster and get its title and possible rating using a neural network.

-For mounting the API, run <br>
-` python api.py ` <br>
+For mounting the API, run ` python api.py `.
 It will mount it on port 5000 and make it available to new requests.

 It has 2 methods for processing poster images:
 - **POST /images**